Setting Up Your Environment

 What the script does

-• Creates .venv/
+• creates .venv/

-• Installs packages from requirements.txt
+• installs packages from requirements.txt

-• Optionally registers a Jupyter kernel
+• registers a Jupyter kernel named CDI Data Science

 CDI workflow primarily uses Quarto rendering, not notebooks.
+The Jupyter kernel is included because Quarto can use it to execute Python code.

 Render the book